Route 419 Widening, Safety, and Multimodal Improvements

-The Preliminary Engineering phase is complete and the Right-of-Way phase is underway.
+Construction will begin in Summer 2020.
 The Virginia Department of Transportation (VDOT) held a Design Public Hearing in January 2018.
-Construction is anticipated to begin in 2020.

 Add one southbound, outside lane from Ogden Road to Route 220, Franklin Road, which will become southbound exit lane.

 Add pedestrian crosswalks and signals at Ogden Road, Elm View Road and South Peak Boulevard.

 Add sidewalks on the opposite side of the street from Ogden Road to South Peak Boulevard.

 Add sidewalks on the Tanglewood Mall side from Ogden Road through the Route 220 underpass.

 Consolidate three bus stops into one bus shelter.

 Reduce pavement widths and add bicycle lanes to outside of the travel lanes.